ldoocy/project_template/README.md

 ![social repulsion](images/repulsiveH.png)

-where as the repulsion force is smaller for small distance r.
-As agents move away from each other, the force decays expontentially.
-In the current Social Force model, the scale R is held constant.
+where as the repulsion force is smaller for small distance R. As agents move away from each other, the force decays exponentially.
+In the original social force model, the scale R is held constant.
 We propose that this parameter is defined by the personality type of the agent.
-A small value for R will cause less of a repulsive force for pedestrians with an extroverted personality.
-On the other hand, pedestrians with an introverted personality will be more likely to move way from strangers, requiring a larger value of R.
+Specifically, a small value for R will reduce repulsive force for agents high in extraversion.
+On the other hand, highly introverted agents will be more likely to move way from strangers, requiring a larger value of R.

-The final term of the modified Social force model is the repulsive force of walls and boarders.
+The final term of the modified social force model is the repulsive force of walls and borders.
 Pedestrians are less likely to walk close to a wall, therefore this will be dependent on the agent's distance from the closest point on the wall or boarder.

 ![wall repulsion](images/repulsiveWall.png)

 Here, both constants C and W are held constant as personality type does not affect behavior towards wall avoidance.

-The Social Force Model accounts for changes in desired velocities, movements and personal preferences with a catch all team identified by fluctuations.
-We propose that personality type plays a significant role in movement preferences that can be more accuratley accounted for outside of a fluctuation term.
-Personality type will affect individual pedestrian's desired velocity and personal space preferences.
+The social force model accounts for changes in desired velocities, movements, and personal preferences, with a catch all team identified by fluctuations.
+We propose that personality type plays a significant role in movement preferences that can be more accurateley accounted for outside of a general fluctuation term.
+Personality type will affect individual agents' desired velocity and personal space preferences.

 The social force model describes desired velocity as chosen from a random distribution.
 While it is true that a crowd of people will have desired velocities chosen from some distribution, we suggest that it is, in fact, related to the individual's personality.

-On the other hand, the notion of personal space is accounted for in the fluctionations term.
-This also is suggested to correlate with personality type.
-Some individuals are more likely to let strangers approach them where as others may be much more apprehensive.
+On the other hand, the notion of personal space is accounted for in the fluctuations term.
+This is also suggested to correlate with personality type.
+Some individuals are more likely to let strangers approach them whereas others may be much more apprehensive.
 We believe this may be accounted for within the repulsive social forces term.
-This would allow the more fearful individuals to react more strongly to other agents, and the agents with a less sensive personal space to react less strongly.
+This would allow agents requiring more personal space to react more strongly to other nearby agents, while agents requiring less personal space will react less strongly.

 ##### Requirements